Woutitit/woutitit.github.io/songwriting-checklist.md

 ## Mixing and mastering
 - Sidechain: Which elements?
 Sub and/or top bass?
 To snare too?
 Different SC/Mix levels for different elements?
 - General high pass: Most stuff doesn't need < 60Hz.
 Try hi-pass all elements 50-150Hz range except (sub) bass.
+- Set lvls by muting all.
+Start with kick and bring stuff up around it.

 ## Notes
 Boost important frequencies, cut redundant ones